readthedocs/readthedocs.org/docs/user/faq.rst

    error: pathspec 'main' did not match any file(s) known to git

-**Resolution:** A specified branch does not exist in the git repository.
+**Resolution:** A specified branch does not exist in the Git repository.
 This might be because the git repository was recently created (and has no commits nor branches) or because the default branch has changed name.
 If for instance, the default branch on GitHub changed from ``master`` to ``main``, you need to visit :guilabel:`Admin > Advanced Settings` to change the name of the default branch that Read the Docs expects to find when cloning the repository.